-What the students say Sidelines writer Chad Ackerman asked several current MTSU students what the Differences: In high school, there were a whole bunch of classes that you had to take.
+Differences: In high school, there were a whole bunch of classes that you had to take.
 Similarity: The level of respect people get in terms of their classification.
 Whether you are a freshman or senior does matter.

-Differences: You can go outside whenever you want to and you try to fit lunch in whenever you can.
-Similarity: You go to classes.
+Differences: You can go outside whenever you want to and you try to fit lunch in whenever you Similarity: You go to classes.

-Sara Plott, senior
+Sara Plott, senior Justin Broddrick, senior